-The First Five-Year Review for the X-734 Landfill Area was submitted to Ohio EPA in 2008.
-The report found that construction of the caps on the landfills had achieved remedial action objectives by isolating contaminants in soil and sediment from potential receptors.
-The caps were preventing contaminants in soil and sediment from migrating to groundwater and surface water.
-The next review of the remedial actions implemented at the X-734 Landfills will be submitted to Ohio EPA in 2013.
+The Second Five-Year Review for the X-734 Landfill Area was submitted to Ohio EPA in December 2013.
+The report found that the landfill caps have continued to achieve corrective action objectives by isolating contaminants in soil and sediment from potential receptors.
+The caps were also preventing contaminants from migrating from soil to groundwater and from groundwater to surface water.
+The next review of the remedial actions implemented at the X-734 Landfills will be submitted to Ohio EPA in 2018.